 on a technical level, this drink isn’t Reallllly made properly… two hands not needed.. stir with spoon.. where was the ice.. although I am it sure he wanted me to stir with ice..this end of the bar wasn’t set to standard and I didn’t think I would be in a video!?..

-Some bar tools and bottles for requisitions.. front of house and back of house…
+Some bar tools and bottles for requisitions.. front of house ( what the guest sees) and back of house (staff only)…